FreeClimbAPI/nodejs-sdk/README.md

 ## Introduction
 The FreeClimb Node.js SDK will allow you to easily use the FreeClimb API in a Node.js application.
+This SDK contains some FreeClimb features that are only available to Vail/Versay developers.
+For documenation on those features see the [internal reference documentation](https://wiki.vailsys.com/display/FCDOCS/Reference).

 ## Installation